QuantumNous/new-api-docs/docs/en/installation/index.md

 ## Deployment Notes

 !!! tip "Recommended Choices"
+    - **Docker Compose deployment is strongly recommended** for better configuration management and service orchestration
-    - For personal users, Docker or Docker Compose deployment is recommended
+    - Docker deployment can be used for quick testing, but not recommended for production environments
     - Users familiar with BT Panel can choose BT Panel deployment
     - For enterprise users, cluster deployment is recommended for better scalability